mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/validation/index.md

 ![Apache homepage Wappalyzer extension](apache-homepage-wappalyzer.png)

-This reveals that this website is using PHP version `7.4.23`.
+This reveals that this web page is using PHP version `7.4.23`.

 #### Exploration